 The inner surfaces of the dining hall are designed to match the historic building.
 The new flooring, consisting of large tiles of different colours, will be laid in a herringbone pattern divided into sections according to the size of the space.
 The longitudinal kitchen wall will be clad with painted wooden panels.
 To visually elevate the space, the existing concrete coffered ceiling will be exposed, plastered and painted with a light distemper.

 Inside the pavilion-like house, the program is kept to a minimum.
 Two enclosed volumes interrupt the open space: the first contains the kitchen, guest toilet and wardrobe, the second separates the living area from the sleeping area and contains the bathroom and a walk-in wardrobe.
 The height of the space is determined by the tapered roof, from the high ceilings in the dining area to the intimate and cosy bedroom.
-Interior doors and cupboards are seamlessly integrated into the vertical oak panels of the interior walls.
-The custom-made terrazzo floor tiles are of the same earthy colours as the weekend home’s surroundings.

 The Pestalozzi school was designed by the cantonal architect Heinrich Reese as a secondary school for boys and built from 1891 to 1893.
 The main facade of the free-standing school faces the park at St. Johanns-Platz.
 In 2003 the interiors were renovated by the Basel-based architects Diener & Diener.
 The work was carried out extremely carefully, precisely and respectfully with regard to the historical substance.